Electrolysis vs laser hair removal: which is right for you?

 Pros of laser hair removal

-This process is also better suited for hair removal across larger areas like the legs, or for more dense areas of unwanted hair growth.
+This process is also better suited for hair removal on larger areas like the legs, or for more dense areas of unwanted hair growth.
 But it can also work well for targeted spots around the face or underarms.

-As MacLeman explains, “The pros of laser hair removal include the ability to target coarser hairs with ease, a wider area of skin covered in a fraction of a second, and a finer, lighter colored hair regrowth.”
+As MacLeman explains: “The pros of laser hair removal include the ability to target coarser hairs with ease, a wider area of skin covered in a fraction of a second, and a finer, lighter colored hair regrowth.”

 Cons of laser hair removal